-Situated in Uttarkhand at a height of 2680m, Chopta, is a small evergreen forest area that lies in the Garhwal Himalayas and is a part of the Kedarnath Wildlife Sanctuary.
+Situated in the state of Uttarkhand in India, at a height of 2680m, Chopta, is a small evergreen forest area that lies in the Garhwal Himalayas and is a part of the Kedarnath Wildlife Sanctuary.
 Chopta is known for its pristine landscapes and stunning views of some of the mighty Himalayan peaks, such as, Nanda Devi, Trishul and Chaukhamba.
 Besides, Chopta is also famous for trekking, with many trekking trails starting or en route, such as, the Chopta-Tungnath-Chandrashila and Deoriatal-Chopta trail.

 It is however, birding that makes Chopta a bird lover’s paradise.
 Due to its untouched and unpolluted environ, coupled with the beautiful forests of rhododendrons, deodars and pine, Chopta as well as the surrounding areas are home to a number of Himalayan bird species.

 Himalayas are the crowning glory of India, and home to many endemic as well as migratory birds.
 Most of the Himalayan birds are rarely found elsewhere in the country and are well adapted to the Himalayan altitude and climate.
 Chopta, hence is a perfect destination for birding and to explore the bird species that are very specific to the Himalayas.